TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/visual-basic/index.md/index.md

 ### The `main()` Function

 Next, we have our typical main function declaration.
-Of course, in VB.NET, we call them subroutines rather than functions—as indicated by the Sub keyword.
+Of course, in VB.NET, we call them subroutines rather than functions, as indicated by the Sub keyword.

 The first thing we do in our `main` function is create a variable named `input` to store the value to be reversed.